Continue reading to find out all about the 9.3x62mm Mauser, an underrated, but great all-around hunting cartridge.

 Designed in 1905 for the Mauser Model 1898 rifle, the 9.3x62mm soon became very popular among German settlers in Africa.
 The cartridge rapidly acquired a reputation for providing sufficient power to cleanly take all species of plains and dangerous game in Africa.
 This, combined with the fact that it was available in a reasonably priced magazine fed rifle, led to an explosion in popularity among hunters in Africa and Europe.

 Modern 9.3x62mm factory loads generally fire a 220-320gr bullet at velocities between 2,200 and 2,650 feet per second.
 However, a 286gr bullet at approximately 2,350 feet per second is probably the most popular load.
-This load produces over 3,500 foot pounds of energy and is an deadly combination for deer, feral hog, elk, moose, bear, and large plains game species like kudu and eland.
+This load produces over 3,500 foot pounds of energy and is an deadly combination for deer, feral hog, elk, caribou, moose, black bear, and large plains game species like kudu and eland.

 One of the reasons that the 9.3x62mm cartridge performs so well on large and dangerous game is because it penetrates deeply and consistently.
 This is partly due to the fact that the bullet has a high sectional density (a measure of the ratio of the diameter of a projectile to its mass).
 All other things equal, a heavier projectile of a given caliber will be longer and therefore have a higher sectional density and consequently penetrate deeper than projectiles with a lower mass and sectional density.
 As an example 286gr and 293gr 9.3mm bullets have sectional densities of .305 and .312 respectively.
 This compares favorably to 270gr and 300gr .375 caliber bullets (the most popular weights for that caliber) which have sectional densities of .274 and .305 respectively.